Hofls/java-dependencies/spring/spring-boot/README.md

 For more info, look at `java-spring` folder

 ##### Problems
-Latest spring-boot version forks process, which breaks `Debug` mode (breakpoints), process may refuse to stop running.
+* Latest spring-boot version forks process, which breaks `Debug` mode (breakpoints), process may refuse to stop running.
     * Fix: `clean spring-boot:run -Dspring-boot.run.fork=false`
+* "Requested bean is currently in creation: Is there an unresolvable circular reference?"
+  * Fix - `@Autowired @Lazy`

 ##### Useful annotations:
 * `spring-boot-starter`